Google Tensor: Background

 Google officially unveiled the chip, named Tensor, in August, as part of a preview of its Pixel 6 and Pixel 6 Pro smartphones.
 Previous Pixel smartphones had used Qualcomm Snapdragon chips, with 2021's Pixel 5a being the final Pixel phone to do so.
-Pichai later obliquely noted the development of Tensor and the Pixel 6 resulted in more off-the-shelf solutions for the 2020 and early 2021 Pixel smartphones: "Part of the reason that I think the team has been more modest in their approach with Pixel over the past 18 months or so is because they’ve been waiting for Tensor to time our investments this way."
+Pichai later obliquely noted that the development of Tensor and the Pixel 6 resulted in more off-the-shelf solutions for Pixel phones released in 2020 and early 2021.
 In September 2022, The Verge reported that a Tensor-powered successor to the Pixelbook laptop with a planned 2023 release had been canceled due to cost-cutting measures.

 Design

 "Tensor" is a reference to Google's TensorFlow and Tensor Processing Unit technologies, and the chip is developed by the Google Silicon team housed within the company's hardware division, led by vice president and general manager Phil Carmack alongside senior director Monika Gupta, in conjunction with the Google Research division.

-The Tensor chip architecture has been called an "unusual" octa-core arrangement, using two "large" cores, two "medium" cores, and four "small" cores; typical octa-core SoCs use one "large", three "medium", and four "small" cores to optimize single-threaded workloads.
-According to Carmack, the Tensor architecture is intended instead to be efficient at medium workloads, such as a live view of camera output, by running both "large" cores simultaneously at a low frequency to manage the various coprocessors, while competing architectures would manage them with the "medium" cores at full frequency.

-Osterloh has stated that Tensor's performance is difficult to quantify using synthetic benchmarks, but should be characterized by the capabilities it enables instead, giving an example using speech recognition: "[Tensor] does make things possible that weren't possible before.
-For instance, on Tensor and Pixel 6, the speech recognizer is out of this world.
-We took a lot of engineering efforts to move our data center quality models, make them run on-device using the TPU.
-It wasn't possible before Tensor.
-And what you get out of it is something that can recognize words at 200 words a minute.
-I mean, it can go faster than I can think."
-Other machine learning features enabled by Tensor at the time it was launched include real-time language translation, the ability to un-blur photographs, and HDR-like processing on each frame of a video.
+Tensor's microarchitecture consists of two large cores, two medium cores, and four small cores; this arrangement is unusual for octa-core SoCs, which typically only have one large core.
+Carmack explained that this was so Tensor could remain efficient at intense workloads by running both large cores simultaneously at a low frequency to manage the various co-processors.
+Osterloh has stated that Tensor's performance is difficult to quantify using synthetic benchmarks, but should instead be characterized by the many ML capabilities it enables, such as advanced speech recognition, real-time language translation, the ability to unblur photographs, and HDR-like frame-by-frame processing for videos.